a-rimpapa/img-classification-adversarial-examples/README.md

 ### Running the code

-To run `main.ipynb`, start a Jupyter notebook server on your computer and open the notebook.
+To run `examples.ipynb`, start a Jupyter notebook server on your computer and open the notebook.
 This can be done for example by running `jupyter notebook` in the command line. ...
 (TODO other ways), or by using an IDE which automatically starts the notebook server.

 Alternatively,